swisskyrepo/PayloadsAllTheThings/XSS Injection/1 - XSS Filter Bypass.md

 XSSObject.proxy(window, 'alert', 'window.alert', false);
 ```

-## Bypass ">" using nothing
+## Bypass ">" using Nothing

-You don't need to close your tags.
+There is no need to close the tags, the browser will try to fix it.

 ```javascript
 <svg onload=alert(1)//